rukshn/yummy-twitter/README.md

 I just finished writing it today couple of hours, currently it handles the oAuth requests and returns an oauth_token and oauth_token_secret which you can use to make API calls to Twitter such as for posting tweets, reading tweets etc.

-I will add the possibility to making other APIs calls easily via Yummy Twitter such as posting tweets, reading timeline etc, as I go along and will add comments to the code too.

 **Before you get started,**

  1. Before you get started make sure you register a new application on twitter by going to [Twitter app](https://apps.twitter.com/), and get the consumer key and consumer key secret of your app.